google/skia-buildbot/skolo/ansible/README.md

 Runs might fail for a small number of hosts, you can re-run a script for a specific host by passing `--limit (hostname)` to the `ansible-playbook` command.

-You can target a machine not in the skolo by referring to it by IP address, presuming the IP address is in the range 192.168.0.0/16.
-This is defined in `hosts.ini` as the `[local]` group of machines.

-    $ ansible-playbook ./switchboard/rpi.yml --extra-vars variable_hosts=192.168.1.157

 ## Notes

 See `./group_vars/all.yml` for variables that are defined everywhere.